A polynomial dimension-dependence analysis of Bramble--Pasciak--Xu preconditioners: Conclusion

 \section{Conclusion}

 In this paper, we have provided a comprehensive analysis of the dimension dependence of BPX preconditioners.
-We proved that, under a certain geometric assumption, the BPX preconditioner exhibits only polynomial dependence on the spatial dimension.
-We emphasize that our result has direct and important implications for quantum algorithms, a recently emerging topic in computational mathematics.
-As discussed in~\cite{DP:2025,JLMY:2025}, establishing polynomial dimension dependence of BPX preconditioners helps explain the exponential speedup observed in certain quantum algorithms for the numerical solution of PDEs.
+We proved that, under certain geometric assumptions, the BPX preconditioner exhibits only polynomial dependence on the spatial dimension.
+This is relevant to recent quantum algorithms proposed in~\cite{DP:2025,JLMY:2025} for solving elliptic PDEs, where the complexity of the quantum solvers depends on the conditioning of the preconditioned operator.
+We stress, however, that our estimates supply a necessary spectral component of the complexity story in high-dimensional quantum computing, while the algorithmic realization remains a separate issue.

 We note that one important assumption in this paper is the convexity of the domain, which guarantees the dimension-independent elliptic regularity estimate stated in \cref{Lem:regularity}.
-Such an estimate is not available for nonconvex domains.
+Such a dimension-independent estimate is generally not available for nonconvex domains.
 Since many practical applications involve nonconvex geometries, understanding the behavior of BPX preconditioners for high-dimensional problems without full elliptic regularity remains an important direction for future research.